Why B2B Customer Experience Management is Important

 The term customer experience is considered by some people to be a “buzzword”, especially in the B2B (business-to-business) customer support industry.
 It can be described by skeptics as some flashy B2C (business-to-consumer) way to describe the simple process of helping out a customer.

 But what if there’s more to it than just answering a customer question or two?
-Here are four reasons why B2B customer experience matters more than you think…
+Here are four reasons why B2B customer experience management matters more than you think…

 1) The B2B experience is more personal than B2C – The B2C customer experience can sometimes be fleeting in nature, with interactions between customers and businesses being unmemorable for both parties.
 In B2B, experiences between customers and businesses can last for long periods of time.
 For example, during an IT implementation process a customer may work closely with the same group of people at a business for weeks or even months at a time.
 Bonds of trust can be formed or broken during this time and these bonds can make or break a business relationship.
 People in general tend to be more forgiving to people they respect, enjoy working with, and most importantly know well.
 A positive interpersonal experience could be the “ace up your sleeve” you need in the business world if something should ever go wrong with a customer, and could save the customer relationship.